What Is A Mastopexy Implant?

-All mastopexy implant procedures require general anaesthetic.
-Your health is a prime importance and any cosmetic surgery should be postponed if you are unwell for any reason.
+All mastopexy implant procedures require a general anaesthetic.
+Your health is of prime importance and any cosmetic surgery should be postponed if you are unwell for any reason.
 It is important that if anything changes with your health that you make contact with us.

-Before undergoing mastopexy implant surgery you should do the following 6 weeks prior to surgery:
+Before undergoing mastopexy implant surgery you should do the following 6 weeks before surgery: